 - All-purpose flour - You could substitute it with wholewheat flour, almond flour, or a gluten-free blend.

-- Plant milk - Any kind will work in this recipe, but make sure to use an unflavored, unsweetened one.
+- Plant milk - Any kind will work in this recipe, but use an unflavored, unsweetened one.

 🔪How to make

-Mix plant milk, hot sauce, and apple cider vinegar in a bowl.
-Set aside.
-In a separate bowl, mix flour, cornstarch, herbs and spices, and salt.
+Mix plant milk, hot sauce, and apple cider vinegar in a bowl to make vegan buttermilk.

 ✔Helpful tips

-- Cooking time might vary slightly depending on the brand of air fryer used.
+- Cooking time - Cooking time might vary slightly depending on the brand of air fryer used and the size of your oyster mushrooms.

 ❔Commonly asked questions

-As oyster mushrooms are grown on wood, they are usually relatively clean without much dirt.
-Hence, gently wiping them with a damp cloth or paper towel should be sufficient.
+Oyster mushrooms are grown on wood, so they are relatively clean and dirt-free.
+Gently wiping them with a damp cloth or paper towel should be sufficient.

 📖 Recipe